tobiasgerstenberg/causal_cognition/README.md

 #### Feedback

 I welcome feedback regarding the course at any point.
-Please feel free to email me directly, or leave anonymous feedback using this [online form](http://bit.do/psych291feedback).
+Please feel free to talk with me after class, come to office hours, email me, or leave anonymous feedback using this [online form](http://bit.do/psych291feedback).